 You don’t have to be serving hungry cowboys to love this one!
 Perfect on a cold winter day, this cowboy soup is hearty and satisfying.
 Filled with meat, beans, and veggies this is an excellent use of leftover veggies before they go bad.
 This easy soup recipe is the best soup when you want something healthy but also filling and flavorful.

 Can I make this in the slow cooker or instant pot?

 Yes!
 If you want dinner ready when you get home, the crock pot is the way to go.
 Brown the meat and add to the crockpot.
 Then, add all remaining ingredients.
 Cook on low for 6-8 hours.
 If you lose some liquid, add additional beef broth.
 For the instant pot, do the same steps and cook for 15 minutes.
 However, you can brown the meat directly in the base of the instant pot on sauté vs. stovetop.

 These are the main ingredients and substitutions.
 See recipe card below for full ingredients list and instructions for cowboy soup.

 Jalapeno: adjust your spice level with the jalapeno.
 For mild to no spice omit entirely.
-For mild use half a jalapeno with seeds removed.
-For medium use a full jalapeno with seeds removed.
-For hot use a full jalapeno with seeds.

 How to make Cowboy Soup